 The best way to buy tickets to a Coppa Italia game is to purchase them through a team’s official site.

 There are scalpers at Italian soccer games, but it’s not recommended to purchase them – they could be counterfeit, the name on your ticket must match your photo ID when you enter the stadium.

 The best places to see results and news are on the official Serie A website, official individual team websites, and ESPN.
 You can also follow Italian Football TV on Instagram or Twitter.
 Some teams have also have excellent, up-to-date Instagram feeds.

 The Supercoppa Italiana (Italian Super Cup) is a game played between the previous season’s Serie A winner and the Coppa Italia winner.

 The Supercoppa UEFA (UEFA Super Cup) is a game played between the previous season’s Champions League and Europa League winners.

-Unfortunately, the Italian team won’t be competing for the World Cup Title.
+Unfortunately, the Italian team didn’t qualify for the World Cup in Qatar.
 The next major tournaments they can be a part of are the 2024 Euro Cup and the 2026 World Cup.

 Calcio storico (aka calcio fiorentino) is a violent soccer/rugby combo played in Florence each June.
 The four neighborhood teams (Santa Croce, Santa Maria Novella, Santo Spirito, and San Giovanni) play three games, with an opening game and a championship between the two winners.